Things to Consider

 Academic Year

-There are four ways that DU students can potentially study abroad for a year.
+There are three ways that DU students can potentially study abroad for a year.

 Exchange Program